8 March 2021

 Catholic Missourian subscriptions

 As a reminder, parishes are no longer charged for subscriptions to the Catholic Missourian.
 Staff are encouraged to send any updates of new parishioners, address changes, marriages, divorces, deaths, etc., as they receive these by using this online form.
+This includes new families in your Catholic school!
 Please consider bookmarking this form on your desktop and including this in your workflow when you receive updates on your parishioners!
 If you have any questions, please contact Denise Barnes.

 Music licensing requirements